Composting

 Composting at Home

-There are two ways to compost at home.
+There are two main ways to compost at home.
 The first is generally referred to as “backyard composting” and is where organic matter is collected in a pile outside.
 The second is called Vermicomposting, which uses worms in a bin and can be kept inside.

 Backyard Composting